 On 15 February 2013, Jeremy Hunt, the Health Secretary, announced that a cap of 75,000 towards care costs could be introduced in 2017.

 This will be after the General Election, along with an increase in the mean-testing threshold from 23,250 (the current limit) to 123,000.

 So, how do the new proposal compare with the current situation?

-There are countless examples of people, who have carefully planned throughout their working life, hoping for a level of lifestyle that they feel is worthy of their efforts, and more importantly, of their contribution to society, especially if and when they reach retirement.
+There are countless examples of people who have carefully planned throughout their working life, hoping for a level of lifestyle that they feel is worthy of their efforts, and more importantly, of their contribution to society, especially if and when they reach retirement.
 This is why it is important when planning your retirement, to take the same level of care.
 Choosing a home with their required number of facilities and amenities such as medical care, accessibility, lifestyle and culture, recreation, security, etc., proves to be essential.
 The most important of all being security which comes not in the form of security systems such as an individual door lock or a burglar alarm, but also safety inside the center as well.

 At the moment, basic social care must be provided for everyone, and this must be covered financially by the person’s primary care trust.
 This means that a primary health need will be provided by the NHS for free, irrespective if this is in or out of hospital.

 If a person’s situation changes and or their health deteriorates, they will then be assessed for ongoing care and this will be one of four needs: low, moderate, substantial or critical.
 Usually only substantial or critical care is then covered financially.

 Will you avoid care home costs & fees?